-Diagnostic services help your dentist determine what is happening inside your mouth.
-We pay 100% of the allowable expense for these services and you do not have to pay your deductible before we pay.
+Diagnostic services help your child's Dentist determine what is happening inside their mouth.
+We pay 100 percent of the allowable expense for these services, and you do not have to pay your Deductible before we pay.

 Routine diagnostic oral exams